Burt's Bees: 1990s: Incorporation and diversification

 Burt's Bees became incorporated in 1991, and had a product line that included candles, natural soaps, perfumes, and, eventually, lip balm, which became their best-selling product.

-In 1993, Quimby threatened to sue Shavitz over personal issues, which, essentially, forced Shavitz out of the company's operations.
+In 1994, the business moved to North Carolina.
+Soon after, Quimby forced Shavitz out of the company's operations after learning he was having an affair with an employee.
 Burt's Bees changed its focus to exclusively personal care products.
 In 1995, the company moved its manufacturing operations into a 18000 sqft former garment factory in Creedmoor, North Carolina.
 Although Burt's Bees continued to focus on the "homemade" product theme, automated machines, such as a former cafeteria mixer from Duke University, were introduced to increase production.
 Chapel Hill was the site of the first Burt's Bees retail store, which offered 50 natural personal care products, and distribution had also reached the Japanese market.

 In 1998, Burt's Bees was offering over 100 natural personal care products in 4,000 locations with sales in excess of $8 million.
 Distribution had reached national retailers, such as Whole Foods Market, and restaurant chains, such as Cracker Barrel.
 New product offerings branched into travel-sized skin care and hair care products.
 In 1999, with increasing demand and an increase in product offerings, including sugar and milk-based body lotions and bath products; Burt's Bees relocated to Durham among the many other enterprises located in the Research Triangle area of North Carolina.
 An eCommerce website was launched, increasing distribution to a much larger, nationwide scale.

 In 1999, Quimby bought out Shavitz's one-third stake in the company, in exchange for a house in Maine, valued at approximately $130,000.

-2000–06: New products and AEA
+2000–2006: New products and AEA

 During 2002 and 2003, Burt's Bees launched its first toothpaste, first shampoo, and its successful Baby Bee product line of infant personal care products.
 Co-founder Quimby also used company-earned profits to preserve 185000 acre of forest land in Maine, marking the beginning of a relationship with The Nature Conservancy, an international organization engaged in environmental protection and conservation.

 In 2004, private equity firm AEA Investors purchased 80% of Burt's Bees for US$173,000,000, with co-founder Quimby retaining a 20% share, and a seat on the company board.
 Upon seeking compensation from Quimby, after the deal, Shavitz was paid $4 million.